top of page

 You can purchase an anode for about thirty dollars in Sacramento, California.
 You will want the type that screws into the hot water outlet of your water heater.
 Most 6-year warranty water heaters are the same unit as a 12-year model, which has a different label attached to it (manufacturers extend the tank warranty).
 Some have a second anode rod or other small features, but most are the same model.

 Follow a regular maintenance schedule (flush the tank every 6 to 12 months), keeping the tank as sediment-free as possible.
-Remember FLUSH your water heater tank under constant water pressure; do not DRAIN the tank; the idea is to stir the mineral settlement at the bottom of the tank under constant pressure; this will flush the build-up of minerals out of the tank.
+Remember to FLUSH your water heater tank under constant water pressure; do not DRAIN the tank.
+The idea is to stir the mineral settlement at the bottom of the tank under constant pressure, flushing the build-up of minerals out of the tank.

 When water is heated, it will expand an average of 6% at 125 degrees.
 Hot water can put enormous pressure on the tank; repeated expansion over time will eventually cause a tank to fail and leak.
 To counter this, install an expansion tank above the water heater, which is now required by code in most areas of Sacramento County.
 If you follow these guidelines, you could add many more years of life expectancy.